flutter/website/src/get-started/install/_path-linux-chromeos.md

 export PATH="$PATH:`pwd`/flutter/bin"
 ```

-4. Run `source $HOME/.&lt;rc file&gt;` to refresh the current window, or open a new terminal window to automatically source the file.
+4. Run `source $HOME/.<rc file>` to refresh the current window, or open a new terminal window to automatically source the file.
 5. Verify that the `flutter/bin` directory is now in your PATH by running:

 ```terminal